Sparse Pursuit and Dictionary Learning for Blind Source Separation in Polyphonic Music Recordings: Experimental Results and Discussion

 \subsection{Comparison on other data}

 To our knowledge, there exists no standard benchmark database with the kind of samples that our algorithm is designed for.
 While the \emph{BASS-dB} set \cite{Vincent05} was created with blind source separation in mind, it contains instruments which violate the structural assumptions that we make about the sounds, and the polyphony levels are not sufficiently controlled.
-A similar issue occurs with the databases that are used for supervised learning, such as in the SiSEC 2018 campaign \cite{Stoeter18}.
+A similar issue occurs with the databases that are used for supervised learning, such as in the SiSEC 2018 \cite{Stoeter18}.

-For score-informed separation, the \emph{Bach10} \cite{Duan11} and \emph{URMP} {\cite{Li18}} databases are popular, which contain recordings of melodic acoustic instruments.
-However, in terms of polyphony and similarity of the instruments in these samples, one cannot expect to obtain reasonable performance from blind separation.
+For score-informed separation, the \emph{Bach10} \cite{Duan11} and \emph{URMP} {\cite{Li18}} databases are popular, which contain recordings of melodic acoustic instruments. {In} terms of polyphony and similarity of the instruments in these samples, one cannot expect to obtain reasonable performance from blind separation {on most of the samples.
+However, a subset of the two-instrument recordings in URMP appeared to be usable, so we are incorporating it in our evaluation.}

-We were able to obtain the data used by Jaiswal et al.\ \cite{Jaiswal11a,Jaiswal11b,Jaiswal13}.
+{Also, we} were able to obtain the data used by Jaiswal et al.\ \cite{Jaiswal11a,Jaiswal11b,Jaiswal13}.
 As it does not contain any samples with acoustic instruments, it is not ideal for evaluation of our method, but being able to perform the separation provides a proof of concept.

 Further, we used the publicly available data from Duan et al.\ \cite{Duan08}, which does contain a sample with acoustic instruments.